 Fuel Spills: Each team is responsible and must clean up any fuel spills immediately.
-There shall be appropriate equipment for fuel clean-up in each pit.
+There shall be appropriate equipment for fuel clean-up in each pit provided by each team, including but not limited to: towels (paper or cloth) fueling "diapers" (i.e. Zuck ups), etc.

 Fuel Additives: The use of Nitrous, Nitrous oxide or any other oxygen carrying additives is strictly prohibited for this race.
-Violation of this rule will result in immediate disqualifcation.
+Violation of this rule will result in immediate disqualification.